 - Commands that aren’t relevant for a hosted Redis service are blocked:

 - Additionally, only a subset of Redis’ configuration settings (via CONFIG GET/SET) is applicable to Redis Cloud.
-Attempts to get or set a configuration parameter that isn’t included in the following list will result in an error:
+Attempts to get or set a configuration parameter that isn’t included in the following list show an error when used:

 - slowlog-log-slower-than (value must be larger than 1000)

 - slowlog-max-len (value must be between 128 and 1024)

 - Lastly, unlike Redis’ 512MB limit, the maximum size of key names in our service is 64KB (key values, however, can have sizes up to 512MB).